HaomingSong/bridge_data_robot/README.md

 - **Better Compatibility:** Improved environment compatibility across a wide range of host setups.

-> **Notice!**
->
+> [!NOTE]
 > If you need to use RealSense cameras within ROS, we recommend avoiding Docker and instead using a two-machine server–client setup:
 >
 > - **GPU workstation:** runs policy/inference client
 > - **NUC:** runs ROS with `widowx_envs` server installed natively (no Docker)
 >
 > **Reason:** `librealsense` depends on Linux kernel modules and udev rules; Docker cannot fully isolate or manage these kernel-level dependencies reliably.
+Use the server–client method documented below, with the NUC installing ROS directly on the host OS.epends on Linux kernel modules and udev rules; Docker cannot fully isolate or manage these kernel-level dependencies reliably.
 Use the server–client method documented below, with the NUC installing ROS directly on the host OS.

 ## Setup